Xtra-Computing/thundersvm/docs/get-started.md

 Now ThunderSVM will work solely on CPUs and does not rely on CUDA.

 ## Training SVMs
 We show some concrete examples of using ThunderSVM.
 ThunderSVM uses the same command line options as LibSVM, so existing users of LibSVM can use ThunderSVM quickly.
-For new users of SVMs, the [user guide](http://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf) provided in the LibSVM website also helps.
+For new users of SVMs, the [parameters](parameters.md) page provides explanation for the usage of each option.

 ### Training SVMs for Classification
 In the following, we provide an example of using ThunderSVM for the MNIST dataset.